Zeal8bit/Zeal-8-bit-OS/README.md

 ## Relation with the kernel

-The ZealOS is based around two main components: a kernel and a target code.
+The Zeal 8-bit OS is based around two main components: a kernel and a target code.
 The kernel alone does nothing.
 The target needs to implement the drivers, some MMU macros used inside the kernel and a linker script.
 The linker script is fairly simple, it lists the sections in the order they must be linked in the final binary by `z80asm` assembler.

 The kernel currently use the following sections, which must be included in any linker script: